Oracle DBA Best Practices

 FROM v$block_change_tracking;

-16. What features are being used?
-Run the demo code under DBMS_FEATURE_USAGE_REPORT
+17. What features are being used?
+Run a Feature Usage Report (DBMS_FEATURE_USAGE_REPORT)

 SELECT name, value